-I have considerable experience in reviewing and drafting bylaws, and can provide advice and assistance to clients in creating or amending constitutions, bylaws and other governance documents.
+I have considerable experience in reviewing and drafting bylaws, and can provide advice and assistance to clients in creating or amending constitutions, bylaws and other governing documents.

-If necessary, I can provide a formal written parliamentary opinion to help resolve differences in the interpretation of bylaws or conflicts that might exist within a bylaw, and the constitutionality of proposed amendments.
+If necessary, I can provide a formal written parliamentary opinion to help resolve differences in the interpretation of bylaws, conflicts that might exist within a bylaw, and the constitutionality of proposed amendments.

-I am able to conduct an audit of your governance documents, and recommend changes that reflect best practices.
+I am able to conduct an audit of your governing documents, and to recommend changes that reflect best practices.
 Many organizations, for example, discovered that they did not have authority to hold virtual meetings during the pandemic; I can draft appropriate constitutional provisions that enable your organization to continue operations in an emergency.

 I can also assist in drafting a code of conduct for your board, officers or general membership.

-Typically, I attend meetings and conventions to assist and provide procedural advice to the chair/presiding officer at the meeting; provide advice on agenda planning and strategy before the meeting (such as reviewing whether motions and other proposals are in order); and participate in any evaluations after the event.
-Depending on the needs of clients, I can write scripts for presiding officers; and assist or offer guidance in the drafting of minutes, reports, recommendations, motions or resolutions.
+Typically, I attend meetings and conventions to assist and provide procedural advice to the chair at the meeting; provide advice on agenda planning and strategy before the meeting (such as reviewing whether motions and other proposals are in order); and participate in any evaluations after the event.
+Depending on the needs of clients, I can write scripts for presiding officers and provide guidance in the drafting of minutes, reports, recommendations, motions or resolutions.

 I am able to accommodate organizations who have decided to continue to meet virtually, as well as those who have started to meet again in person.

-I am also able to serve as a neutral and professional chair or presiding officer at meetings, including conventions and AGMs, or even at parts of a meeting.
+I am also able to serve as a neutral and professional chair at meetings, including conventions and AGMs, or even at parts of a meeting.
 This is often useful during discussion of a contentious item; if the regular chair needs to participate in debate; or if a member is unable to preside because of a conflict of interest.

 I have experience presiding at virtual meetings, and can provide advice on their organization and the mitigation of risks.